 If your photos aren’t turning out the way you expect them to, new gear is not necessarily the answer.
 In fact, chances are you are making one of these seven common mistakes.
 Don’t be discouraged though; just as a musician needs time to refine their skills, so does a photographer.
-Once you recognize where the problem lies, it’s easy to make adjustments and achieve better results the next time out.
+Once you recognise where the problem lies, it’s easy to make adjustments and achieve better results the next time out.

 Harsh afternoon sunlight can wreak havoc on a landscape photo.
 With bright highlights and dark shadows, the contrast makes for especially difficult exposures.
 For truly dramatic scenic opportunities, dedicate the hours around sunrise and sunset to photography.
 You’ll be amazed at how few people are there to clutter your composition.
 With the soft light and colorful skies, your photos will take on a new level of natural beauty.